lyricalpaws/socialbot/README.md

 # socialbot
-A bot that sends social updates to Discord
+A bot that sends tweets to Discord from specific twitter users